marcodb26/TabMania/docs/README-search.md

 keyword as a regular expression by prefixing the keyword with `r:`.
 This means that `a.b` represents a keyword composed of the sequence of 3 characters `a`, `.`, and `b`, while `r:a.b` represents a regular expression describing `a`, followed by a single occurrence of any character, followed by `b`.
-The prefix `r:` captures any character until the first whitespace, or can be followed by a quoted string, in which case whitespaces can be made part of the regular expression as well.
+The prefix `r:` captures any character until the first whitespace.
+Alternatively, if the first character after `r:` is a single or double quote, the regular expression can be delimited as a quoted string (in which case whitespaces can be made part of the regular expression as well).
 As an example, `r:a.b c` describes two keywords, a first regular expression keyword `a.b`, and a second standard keyword `c`, while `r:"a.b c"` describes a single regular expression keyword `a.b c`.